mekatronik-achmadi/md_tutorial/yugioh/Duel_Links.md

 - Deck Name: (BaseDeck)_(Modification)

 #### Collection Decks:
+- Not part of any deck above
 - A hard to consistent decks
 - Or Xyz focused archetype
+- Only one in each world
 - Not actively improved
 - Farm/Event match only